-Talk to your doctor about the risks and benefits of receiving this medication.
+Talk to your doctor or vaccine provider about the risks and benefits of receiving this medication.

 What is COVID-19?